 The website includes a grid of symbols that can be added to any blog.
-By simply clicling on the required symbol, the HTML code for placing in a blog such as WordPress or a custom platform, will appear.
+By simply clicking on the required symbol, the HTML code for placing in a blog such as WordPress or a custom platform will appear.
 Users can then copy and paste the desired code in the HTML section of their blog.
-For WordPress, this is done by clicking on “Text” at the right topside of the toolbar.
+For WordPress, this is done by clicking on “Text” at the right top side of the toolbar.

 The website also lists HTML codes below the grid, so scroll down to find new and exciting codes for your blog.

 We have tested RapidTables and came away impressed.
-Everything is easily accomplished, and so far every code we have placed on this blog have worked.
+Everything is easily accomplished, and so far every code we have placed on this blog has worked.